conjectures/Engineering_84_business_week/README.md

         # Test if the value of 512/32 is equal to 16 when using calc.divide()
         self.assertEqual(self.calc.divide(512, 32), 16)
 ```
-Run python tests with `python -m pytest`.
+We can run the above tests with `python -m pytest`.
 Evidently, the tests will fail.
 We continue by writing the simplest code required for the tests to succeed.

+In a file named `simplecalc.py` we add the following functionality:
 ```python
 class SimpleCalc: